ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 The Value class of a field type is by design very simple.
 It's used to represent an instance of the field type within a content item.
-Each Field presents its data using an instance of the Type's Value class.
+Each field presents its data using an instance of the Type's Value class.
 For more information about field type Value, see [Value handling](type_and_value.md#value-handling).

 !!! tip